Learn more about Airbnb Instant Book and whether it's right for you to use it.

 To avoid this mistake in the future, I initially updated my calendar settings and set the booking window to three months.
 Later on, I started using automated pricing app Beyond Pricing, which updates all my future prices automatically so I don't have to worry about it anymore.

 Instant book isn't for all hosts.
 Some hosts prefer to have more control over who is allowed to book their place and who is not.
 Typically these hosts share their home with their guests.
 They want to make sure the guest is a good fit before they book.

 Although you are allowed to cancel penalty-free if you feel uncomfortable with the guests (as long as your reason doesn't violate Airbnb's anti-discrimination policy), canceling too many bookings will hurt your performance in the long run.

 Therefore, if you want to have that control, you're better off not using instant book.

 Another reason not to use IB is if you have a strong preference for certain lenghts of stays.
 Some hosts prefer longer stays and having a two-day booking block a potential one-month booking may not seem attractive to them.
 However, calendar related reasons aren't valid reasons for canceling penalty-free.

 I think enabling instant book is very beneficial as it will bring in more bookings.
-The potential risks involved can be mitigated by using the addition guest requirements and the option to cancel penalty free.
+The potential risks involved can be mitigated by using the additional guest requirements and the option to cancel penalty-free.
 Therefore, I recommend all Airbnb hosts who want to optimize their income to use this feature.
-It makes Airbnb a more user friendly platform and in the end we all benefit from that.
+It makes Airbnb a more user-friendly platform and in the end, we all benefit from that.